How To Successfully Recover From A Vasectomy

 Over the next few weeks, you’re going to need to invest more time into personal care and attention to hygiene.
 To help you do so, we have five tips for recovering from a vasectomy.
-If you follow these tips over the next few weeks, should help reduce the risk of complications post-vasectomy.
+If you follow these tips over the next few weeks, it should help reduce the risk of post-vasectomy complications.
 However, if you have questions at any point, don’t wait to reach out to your urologist.

-Our hope is that these tips help you get back to normal as quickly as possible.
+Our hope is that these tips help speed up your vasectomy recovery timeline and get you back to normal as quickly as possible.
 Follow along with us below to learn how to successfully recover from a vasectomy.

 5 Ways To Recover From A Vasectomy Procedure At Home

 1. Get Some Rest

 As with any period of recovery, rest is crucial.
 For the first few days after your procedure, you should be resting as much as possible.
 Try lying down with your feet raised—this will help increase circulation and promote healing.

 The goal is to stay off your feet, so avoid strenuous activities, heavy lifting or carrying.
 The less pressure or stress applied, the better.

 Keeping your genital area as clean and dry as possible is one of the most important steps to making a full recovery.
 While the incision is small, it still runs the risk of becoming infected if not properly taken care of.

 Refrain from physical activity or other strenuous activities that may cause irritation or excessive sweating, especially during the first week.
 Additionally, do not attempt to shower or bathe for at least 24 hours after surgery.
 We recommend bathing or showering at least 48 hours post-op, provided you pay close attention to cleaning and gently drying your genitals.